boldflight/BibleConverter/test_EPUB/output/lev.md

 [18] You must not take a woman in marriage and then marry her sister as a rival wife while she is still alive, to have sexual relations with her.
 [19] “‘You must not approach a woman in her menstrual impurity to have sexual relations with her.
 [20] You must not have sexual relations with the wife of your fellow citizen to become unclean with her.
 [21] You must not give any of your children as an offering to Molech, so that you do not profane the name of your God.
-I am the Lord!
+I am the **Lord**!
 [22] You must not have sexual relations with a male as one has sexual relations with a woman; it is a detestable act.
 [23] You must not have sexual relations with any animal to become defiled with it, and a woman must not stand before an animal to have sexual relations with it; it is a perversion.